ScottyLabs/wdw/basics/index.md

 ###### where to go from here

-Thank you for reading this guide, and we hope that you will join us for Web Dev Weekend, being held from April 2nd to 4th!
+Thank you for reading this guide, and we hope that you will join us for Web Dev Weekend, being held on November 7th and 8th!

-While Web Dev Weekend won't be holding talks on all of the areas we discussed here, previous Web Dev Weeks talks have gone into detail in all five of these areas.
 We’ve specifically designed the workshops so that they can be taken in any order, although we recommend taking the deployment workshop after you’ve completed at least one technical workshop (so you have something to deploy).

-If you haven't already, __[be sure to register]({{ site.registration_link }})__!
+If you haven't already, __be sure to register__ (registration link coming soon)!
 You certainly don't have to register to attend, but we like knowing how many people to expect and what people will be interested in learning.
 We can't wait, and we hope to see you there!

 If you have any comments or questions about this guide, please write to info at scottylabs dot org.